*Practicing Masjid Etiquette*

 *10. Leaving the Masjid: *

-– When leaving the mosque, worshippers should do so quietly and respectfully.
+While leaving the mosque, admirers ought to do so discreetly and consciously.
 It is customary to supplicate for blessings upon exiting and to step out with the right foot first.

 By observing these etiquettes, worshippers contribute to the harmonious atmosphere of the masjid and uphold its sacred purpose as a place of worship and community.
 Masjid etiquette not only fosters a sense of reverence and respect for the sacred space but also promotes unity and camaraderie among believers.